Last updated on June 22, 2026

 Eddie Brock is a solid reanimator right off the bat with infamous black 1-drops like Gravecrawler, Cauldron Familiar and Viscera Seer.

 Then you go full Jund commander with Venom, Lethal Protector to chew through your cards and cheat them into play with each attack trigger.
-The green pip reminder you that Venom's triggered ability can sacrifice a creature token (usually with a mana value of 0) and give you an additional land drop.
+The green pip reminds you that Venom's triggered ability can sacrifice a creature token (usually with a mana value of 0) and give you an additional land drop.

 #2.
 Jackal, Genius Geneticist